yorel::yomm2::generator

 const Compiler& compiler, const std::string& policy, std::ostream& os); (2)

-Write code to initialize the dispatch data for a policy to os
+Write code to initialize the dispatch data for a policy to os.

-is the object returned by the update
+compiler is the object returned by the update function.

 (1) targets the default policy.
 (2) targets the specified policy.

-Ther generated code consists of a data structure, named yomm2_dispatch_data
+Ther generated code consists of a data structure, named yomm2_dispatch_data,

 and a function call.
 It is suitable for inclusionh in a function body - e.g.

-.
-It is assumed that <yorel/yomm2/generator.hpp>
+main.
+It is assumed that <yorel/yomm2/generator.hpp> has been included, and

 that the policy is visible.